 Do not store combustible materials in or near the house and make sure vents are covered with 1/8” mesh screen.
 Be sure the property has garden hoses long enough to reach any area of the home.

-For your occupied properties, it is important that you maintain open lines of communication with your tenants and that you are both in an emergency preparedness mindset.
+For your occupied properties, it is essential that you maintain open lines of communication with your tenants and that you are both in an emergency preparedness mindset.
 Be sure renters know what is expected of them, where they should go, and what they should do in the event of a disaster.